 The main objective is for your truck to reach its maximum tire-frying (or fuel saving) potential.

 Deleting the failure-prone DPF and EGR emissions systems will allow your truck to breath a lot easier and run more efficiently, all without having the worry of inevitable factory emissions equipment failure.

-One thing to be aware of though, if you live in the United States and want to continue to drive your truck on public roads, you need know that delete tuning is not road legal.
+One thing to be aware of though, if you live in the United States and want to continue to drive your truck on public roads, you need know that delete tuning is for off-road use only.

 If you live in a country that doesn’t have such restrictions though, and want to get the maximum potential out of your truck, you will find that there are a ton of parts available for deleting the 2011-2016 LML Duramax, and just as many choices on how to go about tuning it.

 Lots of different parts can get us from A to B in the delete roadmap, but there are some that stand out from the rest, and we’ll go over the what part and the why in this guide – starting with two tuner options that are both delete capable.

 A cheap delete tuner for the LML Duramax